Avishi2511/Clustering/README.md

 5. Normalisation & Transformation
 6. Normalisation, Transformation & PCA

 For each algorithm, models are created using different pre-processing techniques and number of clusters- 3,4,5.
-The results are stored in form of a table & different graphs have been used for visualisation of the resuts from best models.
-Also, as seen in K-mean shift clustering the values obtained are 0 for all cases except with no data processing.
-This shows that this clustering algo isn't suitable for our dataset.

-###Plots
+### Plots

 1. KMean Clustering